scoconno/scoconno.github.io/Teaching/Rubric/index.md

 ---

-## Grading Rubric
+# Grading Rubric

-Essays are graded according to a rubric that can be found [here.](rubric.pdf) Below is a brief description of the various grading categories.
+Essays are graded according to a rubric that can be found [here.](rubric.pdf) Below is a brief description of the various categories mentioned on that rubric.